tinymce/beehive-flow/README.md

 This project is a CLI tool that implements the Beehive Flow branch process.
 This readme is the canonical definition of the process.

-Beehive Flow roughly models the "GitLab flow with release versions" [https://docs.gitlab.com/ee/topics/gitlab_flow.html#release-branches-with-gitlab-flow], and is compatible with Semantic Versioning.
+Beehive Flow is similar to [GitLab flow with release versions](https://docs.gitlab.com/ee/topics/gitlab_flow.html#release-branches-with-gitlab-flow), and is compatible with Semantic Versioning.
+It also takes inspiration from [git-flow](https://nvie.com/posts/a-successful-git-branching-model/).
+Like git-flow, it is designed for packaged software and libraries, particularly those with many past versions requiring active support.

-Beehive Flow augments the branch strategy with instructions on how to manage versions in key project files (e.g. package.json), and instructions for CI.
+Beehive Flow goes further than just a branch strategy and tooling.
+It specifies how to manage versions in key project files (e.g. package.json), and has a recommended usage in CI.
 In the below description, an NPM/Yarn package.json project is assumed, and the tooling is built for this.
 However, the branch concepts can be applied more broadly.

 Key concepts: